project-iris/iris-go/README.md

   Quickstart
 --------------

-The first step to using Iris through the this binding is setting up a local _relay_node_ through which to send messages, and connecting to it using the current library.
+The first step to using Iris through this binding is setting up a local _relay_   _node_ through which to send messages, and connecting to it using the current library.
 You can find detailed infos on how to do this in [The book of Iris: Run, Forrest, Run](http://iris.karalabe.com/book/run_forrest_run).

 A demo presentation is also available, touching on all the features of the library through a handful of challenges and their solutions.
 The recommended version is the [playground](http://play.iris.karalabe.com/talks/binds/go.slide), containing modifiable and executable code snippets.
 A [read only version](http://iris.karalabe.com/talks/binds/go.slide) is also available.